Pandapip1/SelectAnyNumberRounds/README.md

 The source code for this mod is licensed under the MIT License.
 In summary, you are free to use this code in any way you want, as long as you include the license file that credits me.
 The full license can be found in the [LICENSE.md](LICENSE.md) file.

+[^1]: Pick Any Number is disabled when Draft mode is enabled.
+It is automatically re-enabled when Draft mode is disabled.

-[^1]: Due to an unusual interaction, picking "Distill Acquisition" results in a softlock.
+[^2]: Due to an unusual interaction, picking "Distill Acquisition" results in a softlock.
 Potentially fixed by [2cba542cfa00e7315f3c567e48a4c49c582689a7](https://github.com/Pandapip1/SelectAnyNumberRounds/commit/2cba542cfa00e7315f3c567e48a4c49c582689a7)

-[^2]: Pick any number does not work with the draft gamemode.
-It will still work with the other gamemodes.
-Potentially fixed by [c09175831be3a26de30fd0f10a272c37d40f4df6](https://github.com/Pandapip1/SelectAnyNumberRounds/commit/c09175831be3a26de30fd0f10a272c37d40f4df6)

 [^3]: When the timer runs out, you pick a random card, and the timer goes away.
 However, if it was not the continue card, you can continue picking cards.
 Potentially fixed by [86d879f4aa6de4de43633c0db9e8109bf63e1fa7](https://github.com/Pandapip1/SelectAnyNumberRounds/commit/86d879f4aa6de4de43633c0db9e8109bf63e1fa7)